subhashhhhhh/Google-AI_FREE/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details.